 Enterprise Forms Plugin

-The Enterprise Forms plugin allows you to build simple HTML forms within Hippo CMS.
+The Enterprise Forms plugin allows you to build simple HTML forms within BloomReach Experience.
 Standard features include multi-page forms, custom validation, form data persistence and export, form submission by e-mail, confirmation by e-mail, and many common form field types and validation rules.

 Enterprise Forms is extensible.
 It supports custom field types and validation rules, and pluggable behaviors.

 This plugin consists of three modules: a CMS module, a repository module and an HST module.